beliveau-lab/TigerFISH/docs/source/faq.rst

 Frequently Asked Questions
 ==========================

-How did Tigerfish get it's name?
+How did Tigerfish get its name?
 --------------------------------

 If you were to google Tigerfish you might end up finding a picture of a fish that looks like this ...